-Anti-money laundering (AML) transaction monitoring software allows banks and other financial institutions to monitor customer transactions on a daily basis or in real-time for risk.
-By combining this information with analysis of customers’ historical information and account profile, the software can provide financial institutions with a “whole picture” analysis of a customer’s profile, risk levels, and predicted future activity, and can also generate reports and create alerts to suspicious activity.
+Anti-money laundering transaction monitoring, also called AML transaction monitoring, allows banks and other financial institutions to monitor customer transactions on a daily basis or in real-time for risk.
+By combining this information with analysis of customers’ historical information and account profile, the software can provide financial institutions with a “whole picture” analysis of a customer’s profile, risk levels, and predicted future activity, and can also create alerts and generate suspicious activity reports.
 The transactions monitored can include cash deposits and withdrawals, wire transfers, and ACH activity.

 AML transaction monitoring solutions can also include sanctions screening, blacklist screening, and customer profiling features.

-- Identify suspicious behavior – at FI and end-customer level
+- Identify suspicious behavior and potential terrorist financing – at FI and end-customer level

 - Increase automation – minimize unnecessary alerts by tailoring scenarios to customer or transaction risk and focusing on regulatory priorities